 It was clear from the record of the trial court, relied on by both appellate courts, that Ms. Quinn understood what “cohabitation” meant, she knew she would lose alimony if she cohabited with anyone, it was clear she was under no pressure to sign the PSA and there was no apparent reason to relieve her of the clear terms of the PSA, including terminating alimony because of her cohabitation.

 The important take away from Quinn is that the courts will enforce an alimony termination clause in the parties’ PSA if at the time of signing said agreement the parties had their own representation, were fully informed and there was no proof of fraud, overreaching or coercion.

-If you need to discuss divorce, cohabitation, and alimony in NJ call the Law Offices of Peter Van Aulen, divorce lawyers in NJ, for a free 30 minute in office consultation.
+If you need to discuss divorce, cohabitation, and alimony in NJ call the Law Offices of Peter Van Aulen, divorce lawyers in NJ, for a free comprehensive in office consultation.